zenml-io/zenml/README.md

 # 👀 What is ZenML?

 **ZenML** is an extensible, open-source MLOps framework for creating portable, production-ready MLOps pipelines.
-Built for data scientists, ML Engineers, and MLOps Developers to collaborate, it has a simple, flexible syntax, is **cloud-** and **tool-agnostic**, and has interfaces/abstractions that are catered towards ML workflows.
+Built to enable collaboration among data scientists, ML Engineers, and MLOps Developers, it has a simple, flexible syntax, is **cloud-** and **tool-agnostic**, and has interfaces/abstractions that are catered towards ML workflows.